krishna150390/gst-billing/README.md

 - Supports intra-state (CGST + SGST) and inter-state (IGST) scenarios based on place of supply.
 - Optional QR code generation helper.
+- Create basic GSTR-1, GSTR-2, GSTR-3B and GSTR-9 reports in CSV and PDF
+  formats from invoices.

 ## Testing